 The Odd Truth

 What’s meant by “Real World” is not everything is black and white, cut and dry.
 The same goes with diamond clarities.
 The diamond grading scale was invented and perfected by GIA.
 GIA is the only lab, outside of AGS, that adheres to strict grading practices so that your diamond has real value.
-Another words if someone could just say your diamond was a flawless diamond without any guidelines to follow, and your neighbor could say the same thing about her diamond, than basically diamonds would lose their value.
+In other words if someone could just say your diamond was a flawless diamond without any guidelines to follow, and your neighbor could say the same thing about her diamond, then basically diamonds would lose their value.
 When it comes to diamonds, the more rare something is, the more valuable it is.

 Know About Different Grading Labs

-| 10x Magnification | Naked Eye | Clarity / Description | To find this Clarity |
+10x Magnified | Naked Eye | Clarity / Description | To find this Clarity |

 ![]() |